konklone/shaaaaaaaaaaaaa/README.md

 node app.js
 ```

+For best results, make sure your system is using the latest version of `openssl`.

 ### Command line version

 To check a domain's certificate on the command line, use this repository's command line tool: